exercism/javascript/concepts/numbers/about.md

 ### Infinity
 `Infinity` is an error value indicating one of two problems:
-- A number can’t be represented because its magnitude is too large.
+- A number can't be represented because its magnitude is too large.
   ```javascript
   Math.pow(2, 1024); // => Infinity
   ```